Best exercise bikes for using at home

 The Wattbike boasts exceptional build quality and an array of smart features, all of which we took advantage of during testing.

-Obviously, for many people, this is way over the top, but those looking to really push themselves to the limits will love the Wattbike Atom.
-It's a very serious bit of kit.
+Obviously, for many people, this is way over the top, but those looking to really push themselves to the limit and hone their technique with deep dives into the stats provided will love the Wattbike Atom.
+It's a serious bit of cycling kit.

 How we test the best exercise bikes